Yang di-Pertuan Besar of Negeri Sembilan: Yamtuan Antah

 Upon the death of Yamtuan Imam, the two claimants to the throne were Tunku Antah, the son of Yamtuan Radin; and his cousin, Tunku Ahmad Tunggal, son of Yamtuan Imam.
 With no consensus forthcoming, Datuk Siamang Gagap elevated the queen dowager of Yamtuan Radin, Tunku Puan Intan as the Regent from 1869 to 1872.

 The Undang of Johol supported Tunku Antah; the Undang of Sungai Ujong was backing Tunku Ahmad Tunggal; the Undang of Jelebu was undecided with their own problems; the Undang of Rembau wanted their own independence.
 After 3 years of wrangling, Tunku Antah was elected as Yamtuan in 1875.

 During this time, the British administration was attempting to obtain border treaties and commercial agreements with all the polities in the Malay Peninsula.
 The Undang of Sungai Ujong signed with the British but without any reference to the ruler nor the other Undangs.
 This eventually culminated into the 1876 Battle of Bukit Putus wherein the united forces of Negeri Sembilan attacked the British protecting Sungai Ujong.
 Yamtuan Antah's forces were eventually defeated by British infantry and artillery.
 Yamtuan Antah surrendered to the British in Johor and was demoted to "Yamtuan Seri Menanti" but he was still determined to obtain an equitable agreement for the entire state.
 At the urging of the Sultan of Johor, the Governor of the Straits Settlements agreed to reconcile the dispute between Sungai Ujong and the other districts.
 Suggestions to the British from the Undang of Sungai Ujong amongst others was the installation of a new Sultan (from Muar) and appointing Tunku Ahmad Tunggal as "Malay Captain" for all territories except Sungai Ujong.
 By 1877, every district and territory in Negeri Sembilan had separate agreements with the British which included arbitration by the Sultan of Johor; but this proved unworkable.
 In 1887, witnessed by the British Governor of the Straits Settlements, a new agreement was signed by the chiefs of Johol, Ineh, Ulu Muar, Jempol, Terachi and Gunung Pasir.
-Through this agreement, they acknowledge and ratify Yamtuan Antah as Yamtuan Seri Menanti; the ruler of the Seri Menanti Confederacy.
+Through this agreement, these territorial chiefs acknowledge and ratify Yamtuan Antah as Yamtuan Seri Menanti; the ruler of the Seri Menanti Confederacy.

 Yamtuan Antah died in 1888, a victim of a smallpox epidemic.